 So, the 4d cross-polytope has

-vertices: one centered at each 3d cubical face of the 4-cube.
+vertices: one centered at each cubical facet of the 4-cube.
 To see how this works, mentally move the cross-polytope up and put it on top of the 4-cube.

 On the other hand, the 4d cross-polytope has

 And this is a general pattern.
-The n-dimensional cross-polytope has one vertex in the middle of each face of the n-cube, and vice versa.
+As I already observed, the n-dimensional cross-polytope has one vertex in the middle of each facet of the n-cube, and vice versa.
 For this reason we say they are Poincaré dual to each other, or simply dual.
 The n-cube has

 Figure credits and more